niess/danton/README.md

 reference       string               The reference model: "PREM" (spherical),
                                        "WGS84" (elliptical) or "EGM96" (geoidal).
-sea             boolean              If `true` the Earth is covered with sea. topography      string, number       Path to a folder containing topography data, e.g.
+sea             boolean              If `true` the Earth is covered with sea. topography      string, float        Path to a folder containing topography data, e.g.
                                        SRTMGL1.v3 tiles.
-Alternatively a number can be provided, specifying a constant topography altitude. material        string               The material composing the topography. density         float                The density of the topography, in kg/m^3.
+Alternatively a float value can be provided, specifying a constant topography altitude. material        string               The material composing the topography. density         float                The density of the topography, in kg/m^3.
 ```